-Most small businesses start off using a simple peer-to-peer computer network.
+Most businesses start off using a simple peer-to-peer computer network.
 The workstations are linked to each other without a server.
 This basic computer network system works while the business is in its infant stages, but as your business starts to grow, it negatively impacts productivity.

-When your small business gets too big for its computer network britches, it is time to seriously consider installing a centralized server system.
-A computer network via a server offers several key benefits for small business.
+When your business gets too big for its computer network britches, it is time to seriously consider installing a centralized server system.
+A computer network via a server offers several key benefits for business.
 You may just wonder how you ever managed without one.

 Installing a computer network server greatly improves your network security.
 Password policies are much easier to enforce, and company accounts can be accessed and controlled on the server side.
 If they want access to files, they must change their password.
 With a server, workstations can be forced to configure a certain way to avoid unwanted network issues.
 Don’t want certain apps downloaded?
 Block them on the server.
 You can also use the server to set anything on a desktop, including access and permissions.
 After the server is installed, it could take some time for staff to remember to save their documents on the server.
 Want to save all files in certain workstation folders on the server automatically?
 If so, it’s a matter of redirecting.